YidanXue/yidanxue.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a Postdoc at Cardiff University working with Drs Thomas Woolley and Katerina Kaouri on developing an indoor epidemic simulator.
-I was an EPSRC Postdoctoral Research Associate at the Mathematical Institute of the University of Oxford, working on Stokes flows and microparticle transport in micro-vessel bifurcations with Professor Sarah Waters.
-With Professor Nick Trefethen, we developed a rational approximation algorithm for computing 2D Stokes flows.
-Before this, I did my DPhil  on modelling oxygen transport and tissue damage in the human brain with Professor Stephen Payne at Institute of Biomedical Engineering, University of Oxford.
+I am currently a postdoctoral researcher in Professor Alex Frangi's group in School of Health Sciences at the University of Manchester.
+My research focuses on the development of in-silico trials for TAVI (Transcatheter Aortic Valve Implantation) devices.
+Prior to this, I held postdoctoral positions in applied mathematics at both Cardiff University and University of Oxford.
+I did my DPhil on modelling oxygen transport and tissue damage in the human brain with Professor Stephen Payne at Institute of Biomedical Engineering, University of Oxford.
 I received my BEng (Hons) in Mechanical Engineering from the University of Edinburgh.